$35.20-$35.20 hourly / $6,101.58-$6,101.58 monthly / $73,218.96-$73,218.96 annual

 Schedules and oversees the use of equipment, supplies, and facilities in one or more nursing laboratories.

-Assists students to perform nursing procedures such as ambulating patients, dressing wounds, taking blood pressure, temperature, pulse, and respiration readings, and administering injections, intravenous feedings, tracheal suction, and colostomy irrigations.
+Assists in instructional demonstrations and helps students with correctly applying nursing procedures such as ambulating patients, dressing wounds, taking blood pressure, temperature, pulse, and respiration readings, and administering injections, intravenous feedings, tracheal suction, and colostomy irrigations.

 Sets up supplies and equipment and assists in conducting classroom demonstrations.